meshy/django-sans-db/README.md

 Note: Currently, only Django templates are supported.

-You can block database access in all of your template renders by setting `DjangoTemplatesSansDB` as your default template renderer.
+You can block database access in all of your templates by setting your templates backend to `"sans_db.template_backends.django_sans_db.DjangoTemplatesSansDB"`
-To do so,
-make sure the `"BACKEND"` key of your `TEMPLATES` setting has the value `"sans_db.template_backends.django_sans_db.DjangoTemplatesSansDB"`.

 For example: